broeneatsdinner/broeneatsdinner/README.md

 - Make systems inspectable
 - Prefer boring, readable code
 - Build tools that explain where they live and what they do

 ---

+## Technical interests

+- Hardware-level security research and embedded systems
+- Social engineering as an offensive security testing discipline
+- Taking systems apart to understand how they work, then rebuilding or modifying them with intent
+- Signal capture, transmission behavior, and exploring what is observable in the air
+- Quiet movement through systems: observe, understand, document, and leave cleanly

+---